 3.1.
 Soil spectral library as an integrative indicator of soil quality

-For a sample set of the case study, SOC analysis was carried out at the laboratory of the Institute of Geography at University of Bern.
-SOC value measured in chemical analysis (CN elemental analysis) was used to validate SOC model prediction.
-These SOC contents were plotted against the SOC content predictions as displayed in figure 2.
+These SOC contents were plotted against the SOC content predictions as displayed in figure 3.

-Figure 2: SOC values from chemical analysis plotted against SOC predicted.
+Figure 3: SOC values from chemical analysis plotted against SOC predicted.

-The obtained spectral prediction model has R2= 0.85, RPD= 2.11, and RMSEP= 0.35%, which was rated excellent for prediction because the RPD>2 (Rossel et al. 2006).
+The obtained spectral prediction model has R2= 0.85, RPD= 2.11, and RMSEP= 0.35%, which was rated excellent for prediction because the RPD>2 (Viscarra Rossel et al. 2006).
 This means that the model is able to accurately determine the SOC content of 85% of the samples.
 The RPD (2.11>2) shows also that the model developed is of good quality and can be used to predict the remaining spectra and for further development of the spectral library.

+Regarding the normality of the data, the test has showed a high correlation between the overall data and their corresponding z-scores, which is 0.95.
+Therefore, this means that data are approximately normally distributed.

 3.2.
 Significance effects of all the variables

-A univariate ANOVA revealed which variable had statistically significant differences in SOC related to land use systems, slopes, and aspects.
+A multivariate MANOVA analysis revealed which variable had statistically significant differences in SOC related to land use systems, slopes, and aspects.
 Table 3 reveals the results of the significance analysis for each of the three variables.
 The highest significance was reported for land use, followed by slope and aspect.

 Table 3.
-ANOVA results showing the significance of the impact of land use, slope, and aspect for soil organic carbon (SOC) (n= 1440)
+MANOVA results showing the significance of the impact of land use, slope, and aspect for soil organic carbon (SOC) (n= 1440)